svfarago/plotly_challenge/README.md

 ### Data Set(s) =======================
 * See also "List of Files" section above for files associated with this project.

 * Dataset provided:
-The data for this project comes from the Belly Button Biodiversity data set from The Public Science Lab of NC State: http://robdunnlab.com/projects/belly-button-biodiversity/
+-The data for this project comes from the Belly Button Biodiversity data set from The Public Science Lab of NC State: http://robdunnlab.com/projects/belly-button-biodiversity/

+-Hulcr, J. et al.(2012) _A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable_.
+Retrieved from: [http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)

 ### Additional Resources =======================
 * None.